What is AODA document compliance?

 Therefore, many Ontario-based organizations turn to expert service providers, such as accessServices, to help them with online documentation remediation projects.

 With an intimate familiarity with the WCAG sections that apply to online documents, expert service providers can be relied on to thoroughly audit online documents, and remediate them in a more complete fashion.
-This can prove very beneficial when the online documents in question are large and feature interactive content (such as links or forms), as expert service providers are better equipped to handle more serious remediation projects.
+This can prove very beneficial when the online documents in question are large and feature interactive content (such as links or forms), as expert services are better equipped to handle more serious remediation projects.

 Click here to see how accessServices can help streamline your online document remediation process.